EXCLUSIVE-Banxico's rate hike cycle almost over, seen ending at 11.25%-11.75%, says deputy governor

 By Anthony Esposito and Noe Torres

-MEXICO CITY, Feb 16 (Reuters) - The Bank of Mexico's monetary tightening cycle is nearing its end and could see nominal interest rates top out between 11.25% and 11.75%, at which point rates would be kept steady to allow them to take effect, deputy bank governor Jonathan Heath said.
+MEXICO CITY, Feb 16 (Reuters) - The Bank of Mexico's monetary tightening cycle is nearing its end and nominal interest rates could top out between 11.25% and 11.75%, at which point rates would be kept steady to allow them to take effect, deputy bank governor Jonathan Heath said.

 Banxico, as the Mexican central bank is known, has raised its benchmark interest rate by 700 basis points since its rate-hiking cycle started in June 2021, as inflation surged far beyond its target of 3%, plus or minus 1 percentage point.